 How To Teach A Puppy To Sit

-Aug 01, 2024Teaching your new puppy to sit is one of the most important milestones of getting a dog.
-As one of your dog's early cues, "sit" brings a vital sense of structure to the human-canine relationship.
+Teaching your new puppy to sit is an important milestone.
+As one of your pup's very first cues, "sit" brings a vital sense of structure to the human-canine relationship.
 Whether this is your first dog or your twentieth, the question of when to teach your dog to sit is a question faced by every new puppy parent.

 Overview

-Inconsistent or lapsed training for several days or weeks can undo your progress and may lead to stress for both you and the new puppy.
+Inconsistent or lapsed training for several days or weeks can delay your progress and may lead to stress for both you and the new puppy.
 You must maintain patience with your puppy and the process and always use positive reinforcement.
 Because building up to more advanced training cues takes time, "Sit" is a perfect place to start for many new puppy parents.

-You can't teach an old dog new tricks
+Can you teach an old dog new tricks?

 While the saying does not apply to a new puppy, younger puppies are more flexible and open to learning.
 Instilling rules and respect in your dog early is vital; a puppy training schedule will help you and your dog feel structured.